sonic-net/sonic-mgmt/test_reporting/README.md

 Check out [this doc from Kusto](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app) for more details about setting up AAD client applications for accessing Kusto.

 If you want to upload data into a new table, please add the related create table commands in setup.kql file and run them manually in Kusto.
-Make sure the table is created and mapping is generated sucessfully.
+Make sure the table is created and mapping is generated successfully.

 Once these have been added, you can use the `report_uploader.py` script to upload test report data to Kusto:
 ```